- Academic Affairs

 - Government Affairs

 - Office of Philanthropy

 - Operations and Planning

 Tweets by @umbgogreen

-8,041 faculty and staff members and 2,781 students park at UMB.
-That's 10,822 people driving to downtown Baltimore everyday to work and study from as far away as Delaware or Pennsylvania and as close by as Charles Village or Federal Hill.
+About 11,000 people drive to downtown Baltimore every day to work and study from as far away as Delaware or Pennsylvania and as close by as Charles Village or Federal Hill.

 For those who ride to school/work, the University offers a secured bike cage located on the first floor of the Pratt Street Garage.